zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 Let P be the 32-byte non-terminated string
 "====== arti-rpc-cookie-v1 ======".

-Let TupleHash(a,b,c,...) be the Keccak-based digest function described in Section 5 of [NIST SP 800-185], using the output length `L = 256 bits`, and the customization string `S = "arti-rpc-cookie-v1"`
+Let MAC(a,b,c,...) be TupleHash, the Keccak-based cryptographic digest function described in Section 5 of [NIST SP 800-185], using the output length `L = 256 bits`, and the customization string `S = "arti-rpc-cookie-v1"`